 Carrie W. Rishel, Ph.D.

-Dr. Rishel has research and teaching interests in child and adolescent mental/behavioral health, prevention-focused social work practice, and integrated models of service delivery.
+Dr. Rishel is a Professor and Director of the PhD Program at WVU.
+Her research and teaching interests are in child and adolescent behavioral health, prevention-focused social work practice, trauma-informed practice, and integrated models of service delivery.
 She joined the faculty at the WVU School of Social Work in 2004 after completing her Ph.D. at the University of Pittsburgh, School of Social Work.
 Her social work practice experience centered on working with children and families, especially on prevention work with children in schools.
-She serves as director of the Integrated Mental and Behavioral Health Training Program (IMBTP) within the WVU M.S.W. program.
-This training program, supported by federal grants through the US Department of Health and Human Services, prepares M.S.W. students to apply a prevention-focused integrative approach to address the mental and behavioral health needs of children and families.
-Along with her research and teaching activities, she remains actively involved in efforts across the state to improve mental and behavioral health services for children and families.
+She also serves as director of the Rural Integrated Behavioral Health Training (RIBHT) Program within the WVU MSW program.
+This training program, supported by federal grants through the US Department of Health and Human Services, prepares MSW students to apply a prevention-focused integrative approach to address behavioral health needs of underserved populations across the lifespan.
+Along with her research and teaching activities, she remains actively involved in efforts across the state to improve behavioral health services for children and families.

 - Ph.D., University of Pittsburgh, 2004